philFernandez/printc/README.md

 between 0 and 255, representing the red, green, blue color space values respectively.
 Users of this plugin are able to issue a  `printc` statement, followed by the previous mentioned rgb values, followed by the text to be printed.
 There is also 36 built in colors which can be accessed via tab auto-complete.
-And there is support for bold, italic, and underline text.
+And there is support for bold, italic, blinking, and underline text.

 ![screenshot](https://imgur.com/K0FVGzr.png)